busstoptaktik/geodesy/ruminations/010-rumination.md

 As 19111 (along with 19161) describes the relation between coordinates as numbers, and locations in the physical world, it should speak in geodetic (and hence empirical) terms.

+## Item 0: Empirical contraptions vs. axiomatic idealizations

-It is still entirely underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations**. and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is by basing it on a reference frame squarely embedded in that physical world.
+It is still entirely underexposed in 19111, that geodetic reference frames are **empirical contraptions**, while geometric coordinate systems are **axiomatic idealizations**. and that the only way to establish a connection between the abstract coordinate tuples, and the concrete physical world, is by basing that connection on a reference frame squarely embedded in that physical world.

-So to remedy this, 19111 should stop talking about coordinates referred to metadata: Coordinates are surveyed *according* to rules given in reference **system** definitions, but *related* to reference **frames**, given as coordinate- and velocity lists (or ephemerides, in the satellite navigation case).
+So to remedy this, 19111 should stop talking about coordinates referred to metadata (as in [Figure 3](https://docs.ogc.org/as/18-005r4/18-005r4.html#figure_3)): Coordinates are surveyed *according* to rules given in reference **system** definitions, but *referred* to reference **frames**.

+The georeference does not change when a transformation is applied.
+But through the transformation, the data referred to reference frame **A** may be made somewhat more interoperable ("aligned") with those referred to frame **B**.

+Transformations are *empirical predictions*, not magic wands conjuring up new georeferences without having to do the surveys.

+Geodetic reference frames are given as coordinate- and velocity lists (or, equivalently in the satellite navigation case: as ephemerides), not as orthogonal unit vectors in an idealized vector space.

 19111 ties coordinates to the physical reality, and should not be ashamed of that.

 ## Item 1: The concept of "coordinate transformations" is *way* too underexposed